Solar Energy Equipment

 NWES selects highest quality components with expert workmanship.
-Here we describe the brands of solar panels, inverters and other solar components we have carefully selected.
+We have carefully chosen these brands of solar panels, inverters and related solar energy equipment.
 We will design your solar system to best match your unique project and site.
-Read on to learn about the equipment.
+Read on to learn about the solar energy equipment.

-We offer solar panels (solar modules) that we know from experience will generate the power expected, last a very long time, and have a reliable warranty.
+We offer solar panels (also known as solar modules) that we know from experience will generate the power expected, last a very long time, and have a reliable warranty.
 Each module is tested at the manufacturing plant for wattage.

-Tesla Solar Panels must be purchased directly through Tesla.
-We are certified to install Tesla Solar Panels and you may request that Tesla arranges for installation by Northwest Electric and Solar.
-(Tesla’s solar roof tiles are not yet available in Washington, but when they become available we will install them.)
+We are certified to install Tesla Solar Panels but they must be purchased directly through Tesla.
+You may request that Tesla arranges for installation by Northwest Electric and Solar.
+(Tesla’s roof tiles are not yet available in Washington, but when they become available we will get trained to install them.)

 We select the best inverter for your project and site.
 The inverter converts DC electricity from the modules to grid-compatible AC power.
-As they are less expensive and more efficient, a string inverter is generally the default option for simple arrays where all panels are installed with the same orientation for each electrical string, which generally consists of 8 to 13 modules.
+As they are less expensive and more efficient, a string inverter is generally the default option for simple arrays where all panels face the same direction at the same tilt.
 A string inverter is usually mounted on the exterior or interior of the garage, close to the utility’s service meter, or on the ground mount in the case of a ground-mounted system.
+Otherwise, our standard offering is the SolarEdge Inverter with a SolarEdge optimizer for each solar panel.

-When the roof arrangement is more complicated due to shading or small roof surfaces, we design the system with optimizers or micro-inverters .
-Either micro-inverters or optimizers are mounted under the modules on the roof, and give us more flexibility in designing the system to utilize your roof space to generate the most power.
-Micro-inverters make it easier to expand the solar system in the future so be sure to let us know if you desire to add more modules at a future date.
+When the roof arrangement is more complicated due to multiple small sections of roof or shading, we design the system with optimizers or micro-inverters.
+Either micro-inverters or optimizers are mounted under the modules on the roof, creating flexibility for the design to utilize your roof space to generate the most power.

 A string inverter combined with DC optimizers offer many of the features that make micro-inverters so versatile but are less expensive and more efficient.
 DC optimizer manufacturers claim up to 8% more production than a traditional string inverter system.
 Optimizers also make possible online monitoring of each module.